artsy/hokusai/README.md

 All tests can be run with `python -m unittest discover test`.

-Integration tests require `kubectl` installed and configured and minikube running locally (`minikube start`).
+Some integration tests require `kubectl` installed and configured and minikube running locally (`minikube start`).

 Only run unit tests: `python -m unittest discover test.unit` Only run integration tests: `python -m unittest discover test.integration`

 Tests for specific modules, TestClasses, or even methods can be run with `python -m unittest test.unit.test_module.TestClass.test_method`

-Set the `DEBUG=1` environemnt variable for boto logging
+Set the `DEBUG=1` environemnt variable to print boto logging